 Area residents are concerned that they might have been drinking contaminated water for years and might be experiencing adverse health effects from exposure to VOCs.
-IDPH sent letters to residents whose wells were tested in April 2000, May 2001, and May 2002, explaining the results of the water sampling.
+Illinois EPA has repeatedly sampled residential wells in the area from the 1980s until the present.
+IDPH sent letters to residents whose wells were tested in April 2000, May 2001, May 2002 and May 2003, explaining the results of the water sampling.
 The levels of VOCs found were not at levels expected to cause adverse health effects in exposed individuals.
 Residents were advised about what they could do to reduce exposure.